kjosib/sophie/docs/explain/goals.rst

 The next increment will probably focus on one of:

-* Something practical.
-Not sure what yet.
-Maybe PyGame bindings?
-* Better error messages for type-errors.
-I want something akin to a stack-trace.
-* Better error display.
-There's bound to be a decent library for this.
+* PyGame bindings with sample applications.
+Perhaps some simple mouse interaction would be a nice start.
 * Stack-trace for domain-errors (e.g. division by zero) at runtime.
 * Better semantics for *tagged-value* variants.